juanignava/NutritecBackend/README.md

 }
 ```

 Observations: All details have to be different than null.
 Consider that email and username.
+Dates must have the format "YY-MM-DD" (for example 2020-08-02 for August second 2020).

 ### PA.3